Crawl Space Flood: Reasons, Problems, and Removal

-Crawlspace flooding causes poor site grading, broken or leaking pipes, clogged or missing gutters, rising groundwater table, HVAC condensation line failure, ineffective crawlspace vents, and cracks in foundation walls.
-Frequent crawlspace flooding can weaken the foundation, increase the mold infestation, wood rotting and decay, insulation failure, increase the energy cost, create electrical hazards, increase pest infestation, and reduce the property value over time.
+A crawlspace can be flooded due to these reasons, such as poor site grading, broken or leaking pipes, clogged or missing gutters, rising groundwater table, HVAC condensation line failure, ineffective crawlspace vents, and cracks in foundation walls.
+When the crawlspace is flooding prolong it may cause foundation weakening, mold infestation, wood rotting and decay, insulation failure, increase the energy cost, create electrical hazards, increase pest infestation, and reduce the property value over time.

-What Are the 7 Causes for Crawlspace Flooding?
+What Are the 7 Reasons for Crawlspace Flooding?

 Crawlspace flooding causes poor site grading, broken or leaking pipes, clogged or missing gutters, rising groundwater table, HVAC condensation line failure, ineffective crawlspace vents, and cracks in foundation walls.